 And again, there’re many different ways you can do SEO cross linking for link building, but in most cases, you will be getting a link from a blog article pointing to your article, product, or service pages and I believe you got the point.

 However, with backlinks, there are a lot more ways and rules that you need to follow in order to not get penalized and get the best SEO results.

 So, I recommend you check out my articles on link building to follow the best link building practices:

 If you are a business or individual who has a portfolio of sites, then you can do multiple domain cross linking which means referencing other of your sites.

 Domain cross linking is a process of adding links between two or more separate domains owned by the same company or person.
 It’s basically link building strategy only you don’t have to do a blogger outreach process.

-Now, it used to be, that big media sites used their footers to link to their other sides to gain quick authority and as explained by Glen from Detailed.com, a large part of the internet is owned by a few brands with many websites.
+Now, it used to be, that big media sites used their footers for SEO to link to their other sides to gain quick authority and as explained by Glen from Detailed.com, a large part of the internet is owned by a few brands with many websites.